Your Guide to Getting More Magnesium | Natural Factors USA Skip to content

 • Supporting protein synthesis and healthy calcium deposition – essential for the formation of teeth, bones, and tissue*

-Magnesium can also cross the blood-brain barrier and plays a role in supporting the activity of calming neurotransmitters that can encourage healthy sleep.*
+Some forms of magnesium can also cross the blood-brain barrier and may play a role in supporting the activity of calming neurotransmitters that can encourage healthy sleep.*

-Because of its role in a wide range of bodily processes, low levels of magnesium can cause a variety of health issues.
+Because of its role in a wide range of processes in the body, low levels of magnesium can cause a variety of health issues.
 [1]

 Genetic differences in how the body absorbs and uses magnesium may also account for differences in our vulnerability to magnesium deficiency and differences in our body’s physical responses to stress.*[2]